Parachuting: Group jumps

-Popular culture
+In popular culture

-A song with various versions of its lyrics, one of which uses as its first line "He jumped without a parachute from twenty thousand feet", and includes the line "They scraped him off the tarmac like a lump of strawberry jam", has been used as a campfire song by Scouts.
-It is sung to the tune Battle Hymn of the Republic, also known as John Brown's Body.
-The cadence Blood on the Risers also goes to the same tune, also about parachuting in the military.
+The cadence Blood on the Risers, about parachuting in the military, is sung to the tune Battle Hymn of the Republic, also known as John Brown's Body.
+The song has been adapted with various versions of the lyrics, one of which uses as its first line "He jumped without a parachute from twenty thousand feet", and includes the line "They scraped him off the tarmac like a lump of strawberry jam", where it has been used as a campfire song by Scouts.